junokili/tuktuktours/README.md

 and several of the “most popular” tours are displayed in small cards (these currently filtered by sku, but in a future release it would be filtered by user generated ratings).

+### Authentication app:
+- **Sign Up / Login / Log Out** - a signing up feature as only registered users can access specific areas or functions of the site.
+Users can easily log out at the end of a session

+### Profiles app:
+- **Account / Profile** - basic information about the user and a way to store order history and billing details.

 ### Tours app:
 - **All Tours** - displaying all the tours available in an easy to read and view card format with links to tour details
 - **Category Buttons** - users can click a category button to filter the tours displayed